-So many new online marketers and small businesses new to the online aspect of their business ask us, “Just what is content marketing?”
-As my mentor and co-worker, Shari Voigt, pointed out so well in her post to Express Marketing Memo, it’s the many ways you present yourself interactively online.
-In order for you to be useful, you need to offer a constant stream of information, and quite frankly, it’s hard for most businesses to offer content effectively and still do the day-to-day activities involved in running a business.
-Many companies choose to outsource that function, and in an effort to meet that need, we offer content marketing packages.
+We get a lot of questions about content marketing.
+As my mentor and co-worker, Shari Voigt, pointed out so well in her post to Express Marketing Memo, it’s the many ways you present your company interactively online.
+Useful information is in constant demand, and quite frankly, it’s hard for most businesses to offer content effectively and still do the day-to-day activities involved with running a business.
+Many companies choose to outsource that function, but you can do it yourself.

 Blogging:

-Let’s keep it relevant.
 Your title should reflect the material being covered in the blog.
-Links should be helpful and serve to support statements made by you.
+Links should be helpful and serve to support statements you’ve made.
+If your topic and post are essentially discussing two different things, blogging won’t help you.
+Get your message straight first.

 Newsletters: